udaygitgit/terraform/README.md

 # terraform
-This is a repo used for storing terraform codes
+This is a repo used for storing terraform codes.
+Created by Uday :)

+Happy coding.